-We will be using information from you, your urine sample and any prescription details from your GP appointment in order to undertake this study, and will use the minimum personally-identifiable information possible.
+We will be using information from you, your medical records, your urine sample and any prescription details from your GP appointment in order to undertake this study, and will use the minimum personally-identifiable information possible.
+Relevant sections of your medical notes will be reviewed by authorised members of staff at your GP practice.
+Only data relevant to the research study will be recorded.
 Your name will only be stored by your GP practice in order to identify your medical notes, to store your consent form, to add the dipstick test results, and to get prescription details from this appointment.
 Your local study team will keep identifiable information about you from the study for up to 3 months after the study has finished.
 A copy of the consent form will be in your medical notes for as long as those medical notes are held by the practice.
-None of your identifiable data will be accessible outside your GP practice.
-Responsible members of the University of Oxford and staff outside of your GP practice review the study data (including your consent form) for study monitoring purposes, such as to make sure that your consent was in place for your participation in the study.
+None of your identifiable data will be accessible outside your GP practice review the study data (including your consent form) for study monitoring purposes, such as to make sure that your consent was in place for your participation in the study.